 Dentures in Idaho Falls

 Dentures are removable replacements for patients who have several missing teeth.
 When a patient has multiple missing teeth, they can experience difficulty chewing, and even speaking.
-Further, missing teeth can cause people to become self-conscious, knowing that their smile isn’t as attractive as it could be.
+Further, people who are missing several of their natural teeth can become self-conscious, knowing that their smile isn’t as attractive as it could be.
 Another issue that our patients in Idaho Falls, ID run into, is the fact that it can affect the shape of your mouth and face as there is a bone deficit where your teeth are supposed to be.
 This changes the natural look of a person’s face in many instances, and can drastically affect a person’s dental health, and even their overall health.

 While dental implants are the ideal options for tooth replacement, patients experiencing any of these circumstances may opt for either full or partial dentures instead.